vacu9708/Study-records/Operating system/Process synchronization/README.md

+* **Synchronous** : When tasks are synchronous, one task has to end so that another task can be started.
+* **Asynchronous** : When tasks are asynchronous. they can be executed at the same time.

 **Process Synchronization** is the task of coordinating the execution of processes in a way that shared resources can be accessed by only one process.

 A **race condition** occurs when two processes or threads access shared memory at the same time and it affects the result.<br>